Coaching & Development

-The ASA Level 1 Swimming Assistant (Teaching) qualification is a practical qualification, which develops the knowledge, skills and abilities needed to be a Swimming Assistant (Teaching).
+The Swim England Level 1 Swimming Assistant (Teaching) qualification is a practical qualification, which develops the knowledge, skills and abilities needed to be a Swimming Assistant (Teaching).

 The candidate must have an interest in developing the swimming skills of young people.
 This qualification is the pre-requisite to taking a course leading to the Level 2 Certificate in Teaching Aquatics.